 Now even they, in some articles, came up with good things to say on the subject.
 And everybody and their mother seemed to have created it’s very own list of benefits about fasting.

 So, I wanted to create the ultimate resource on the benefits of fasting, not only telling you you’ll lose weight and feel more energized but literally every benefit, even side ones, I’ve learned about by reading articles or studies and through my own 3+ year of experience in the practice.

 During this time I converted friends to intermittent fasting and prolonged fasts and they also gave me their feedback, I spent some time talking about it and asking questions because it’s such a fascinating subject.
 And they came up with even more benefits!

-I’m starting with the chapter about everyday life.
+I will start by talking about everyday life.
 Because you don’t want to start a list with yet again some guy telling you “fasting is good for burning fat”.
 I’ll get to that of course, but I wanted to start with what I’ve learned from experience.